coincashew/coincashew/coins/overview-eth/guide-or-how-to-setup-a-validator-on-eth2-testnet-prater.md

 You can boot with all the default settings.

-**Part 7 - Run the eth2-deposit-cli**
+**Part 7 - Run the staking-deposit-cli**

-Plug in your other USB stick with the `eth2-deposit-cli` file.
+Plug in your other USB stick with the `staking-deposit-cli` file.

 You can then open your command line and navigate into the directory containing the file.
 Then you can continue the guide from the other tab.

 Make a new mnemonic.

 ```
-./deposit.sh new-mnemonic --chain prater
+./deposit.sh new-mnemonic --chain goerli
 ```

 If you ran this command directly from your non-Tails USB stick, the validator keys should stay on it.
 If it hasn't, copy the directory over to your non-Tails USB stick.